Types of Hunting Land for Sale in Montana

 Antelope hunting is also very good to great in Montana.
 In driving across the state like I do looking at hunting land for sale in Montana I get to see thousands of antelope.
 Montana hunting ranches have multiple entries in both B&C and P&Y record books for pronghorn antelopes.
 Public lands give Montana Antelope hunters good choices and Montana hunting ranches for antelope hunting are priced reasonably in the Eastern part of the state.
 Pronghorns are common all over the state in lower pastures that are used for cattle ranching.

 Many people don’t know just how good Montana waterfowl hunting can be.
 Montana has two flyways in the state.
 Both the Central and Pacific flyways come through the state offering many species of ducks and a big population of Canadian Geese.
-Hunting lands for sale in Montana have good food sources with farmers fields and plenty of water with rivers, creeks, lakes and sloughs.
-While hunting land for sale in Montana that has waterfowl hunting can be pricey due to river frontage you can also find property that is flood prone and marshy that may hold great numbers of waterfowl and may have little agricultural use driving down the cost per acre.
-If you have a world class waterfowl property that gives you opportunities at multiple species and both duck and geese it is the principle of improve it and they will come!
+Hunting lands for sale in Montana have good food sources with farmers fields and plenty of water with rivers, creeks, lakes, and sloughs.
+While hunting land for sale in Montana that has waterfowl hunting can be pricey due to river frontage you can also find a property that is flood prone and marshy that may hold great numbers of waterfowl and may have little agricultural use driving down the cost per acre.
+If you have a world class waterfowl property that gives you opportunities for multiple species and both duck and geese it is the principle of improving it and they will come!
 Which means improve the habitat, give them ample food and watch the change happen.

 Elk are what most Montana hunters talk about when considering hunting land for sale in Montana.
 There are over 20,000 elk harvested in the State of Montana every year.
 Some of the biggest elk taken every year are in Montana.
-Even with the introduction of wolves in Montana that have impacted the population there are still incredible opportunities for elk hunting in Montana.
+Even with the introduction of wolves in Montana that have impacted the population, there are still incredible opportunities for elk hunting in Montana.
 Be it public or private lands elk are abundant all over the state.
 Elk are what most hunters are searching for when they put in the search term Montana hunting lands for sale.
-Even in areas that you think would not hold elk there are still pockets.
+Even in areas that you think would not hold elk, there are still pockets with dense populations.
 This is what people searching for hunting land for sale in Montana and elk hunting can sometimes find an area holding elk that might still be reasonably priced.
 If you find the right situation, hunting land in Montana can give a great financial return that brings great memories!